 - Visit the ICE main site

-- Locate your base or post
+- Locate your installation

 - Pick the category under which the service you’re looking for will likely appear

 I have also found following a few simple guidelines brings the best results while helping you, the commenter, feel like you’re not just shouting into empty space.
 And so I bring you …

 Comment Often: I try to file a comment at some point about every installation service I use.
 What did I like about it?
 What did I not like about it?
 What is great and what can be improved?

 Develop a schedule: I make a list of the services about which I need to leave comments.
 Then, instead of spending time messing with Facebook, once a week I write them up and send them in.

 Give the people you’re commenting about the benefit of the doubt.
 I never complain about something until I see the problem twice.
 Maybe someone is just having a bad day or the person who cleans the lockers called in sick.
 But if the locker room is disgusting two or three times in a row – it’s time to hit the ICE system.

 Don’t just complain – compliment!
 File (NICE) ICE comments when you see people doing a great job, not just when they need a swift kick to the pants.

 Offer a suggestion.
 When critiquing or complaining about how something didn’t work, offer a suggestion on how it can be improved.
 For example, when the “giant voice” speaks to alert the installation about a test on the first day of school and scares all the parents, a suggestion to simply adjust the timing of the test would be appropriate.
 Suggestions on how to improve something are always received better than just complaining.